apify/proxy-chain/README.md

 Allows to configure a callback on the anonymized proxy URL for the CONNECT response headers.
 See the above section [Accessing the CONNECT response headers for proxy tunneling](#accessing-the-connect-response-headers-for-proxy-tunneling) for details.

-### `parseUrl(url)`

-An utility function for parsing URLs.
-It parses the URL using Node.js' `new URL(url)` and adds the following features:

-- The result is a vanilla JavaScript object
-- `port` field is casted to number / null from string
-- `path` field is added (pathname + search)
-- both username and password is URI-decoded if possible (if not, the function keeps the username and password as is)
-- `auth` field is added, and it contains username + ":" + password, or an empty string.

-Note that `port` is returned even if it is a default port for `http(s)` and few other protocols.
-This differs from `new URL(url)` where port is null when default.

-If the URL is invalid, the function throws an error.

-The username and password parsing should make it possible to parse proxy URLs containing special characters, such as `http://user:pass:wrd@proxy.example.com` or `http://us%35er:passwrd@proxy.example.com`.
-The parsing is done on a best-effort basis.
-The safest way is to always URI-encode username and password before constructing the URL, according to RFC 3986.

-Note that compared to the old implementation using `url.parse()`, the new function:

- - is unable to distinguish empty password and missing password
- - password and username are empty string if not present (or empty)
- - we are able to parse IPv6

 ### `redactUrl(url, passwordReplacement)`